munificent/craftinginterpreters/book/closures.md

 detail.

 There's a funny edge case to handle here.
 If you enable `DEBUG_TRACE_EXECUTION`, the VM prints the stack after each opcode.
-The stack will include the special function the compiler creates to represent top level code.
+The stack includes the special function the compiler creates to hold the top level code.
 That function doesn't have a name.
 A user can never get a hold of this hidden function, so that isn't usually a problem.
 But our diagnostic code can, so we need to not crash in that
 case: